RobotecAI/o3de-extras/Gems/ROS2/Code/Source/RobotImporter/SDF_URDF/README.md

 ### Limitations that may result in Warnings

-If any of these constraints are violated then the library may issue a console warning, but the model is still converted to URDF c++ structures.
+If any of these constraints are violated then the library may issue a warning, but the model is still converted to URDF C++ structures.
 The warning is issued using an `rcutils` logger with the name `sdformat_urdf`.

 #### Joint limitations